Mayuri-Chan/pyrofork/docs/source/faq/socket-send-oserror-timeouterror-connection-lost-reset.rst

 You can consider the following:

-- Use Pyrogram asynchronously in its intended way.
+- Use PyroFork asynchronously in its intended way.
 - Use shorter non-asynchronous processing loops.
 - Use ``asyncio.sleep()`` instead of ``time.sleep()``.
 - Use a stable network connection.